JakubTabor/Data_augmentation_imbalance_data/README.md

 * And we are gonna mesure which is the better in our case
 # First i start of data preparation
 * I search for unique values in columns

 ![](https://github.com/JakubTabor/Data_augmentation_imbalance_data/blob/main/Images/unique_values_function.png)

+ # Then i convert all objects into full numerical data